AdrianKSealy/ProjectPortfolio/README.md

 ### [Project 1: Statistical Analysis: Analyzing Housing Market]()

-*  Tasked to find factors that drive home prices
+*  Tasked with finding factors that drive home prices

 *  Used statistics, and visualizations to prove significant differences in my hypotheses